luizpericolo/styleguide/board-team/README.md

 ### Filters

-Besides of the safty precautions we already need to have during our developing time, we always filter our queries in our endpoints by the `corporation_pk` and `resource_pk`.
+Apart from the safety precautions we already need to have during our development time, we always filter our queries in our endpoints by the `corporation_pk` and `resource_pk`.
 Depending on the resource, we also include the `user_pk` on the filter.
 It avoids us to exposing protected data from bad intentioned users.

 ```py
 # bad